From Strategy to Sustainability: IIM Kozhikode Launches CXO Programme with the S.T.A.R. Leadership Framework - www.lokmattimes.com

 From Strategy to Sustainability: IIM Kozhikode Launches CXO Programme with the S.T.A.R.
 Leadership Framework

-PNN Kozhikode (Kerala) [India], August 18: As businesses undergo significant transformations driven by geopolitical and economic shifts, it has ...
+Kozhikode (Kerala) [India], August 18: As businesses undergo significant transformations driven by geopolitical and economic shifts, it has become essential ...

 Kozhikode (Kerala) [India], August 18: As businesses undergo significant transformations driven by geopolitical and economic shifts, it has become essential for leaders to pivot and broaden their expertise across domains.
 Addressing these needs, the Indian Institute of Management Kozhikode, in collaboration with TimesPro, has announced admissions for the third batch of the Strategic Management Programme for CXOs.
 This initiative is designed to equip senior professionals with the ability to manage and lead complex business challenges confidently, leveraging data-driven and informed decision-making capabilities.